-- (a) Consider the State Board of Education's model policy on bullying when they are reviewing, amending or adopting their local policy. - (b) The MASB encourages boards of education to
+a) Consider the State Board of Education's model policy on bullying when they are reviewing, amending or adopting their local policy.

-- Annually review their bullying policy and the number of incidents reported in the district. - (c) Boards of education should also Communicate a zero-tolerance threshold for any such activity.

-Boards of education should also - (d) Regularly explore effective methods to address bullying on the local, state and national levels.
+- b) Annually review their bullying policy and the number of incidents reported in the district. - c) Communicate a zero-tolerance threshold for any such activity. - Regularly explore effective methods to address bullying on local, state and national levels.